AdamMil/WebDAV.Server/README.txt

   or from the command using the built-in test runner.

 In addition, the server relies on parts of the AdamMil.net library:
-  AdamMil.Collections, AdamMil.IO, AdamMil.TestHelpers, and AdamMil.Utilities
+  AdamMil.Collections, AdamMil.IO, AdamMil.TestHelpers,
+  AdamMil.Utilities, and AdamMil.Web
 These projects can be obtained from http://www.adammil.net/AdamMil.net

 For more information about the server, see http://www.adammil.net/WebDAV